-Tier Mobility CEO on electric scooter boom: ‘I’m very surprised at the speed we are going.’
+Tier Mobility CEO on electric scooter boom: ‘I’m very surprised at the speed we are going’

 Venture money means giving away some ownership with each round.
 Borrowing money would avoid that.
 Because the company’s scooters can last almost two years, Leuschner believes it makes more economic sense to depreciate that value over time while repaying debt from money that can be borrowed against the asset value of the scooters.
 This also avoids chasing an increasingly high valuation for ongoing VC rounds that puts pressure on management to cut corners to fuel growth.

-Fast track in Europe
+Fast-track in Europe

 “Europe is the best market in the world,” Leuschner said.
 “We have a very high density of people living within the cities.
 We have a great infrastructure for bikes [that] can be used for scooters.
-And the European Union and all the cities are really pushing toward being emissions free.”
+And the European Union and all the cities are really pushing toward being emissions-free.”

-Still, Europe has seen much of the same micro-mobility backlash that has hit the United States as local governments grapple with an overwhelming crush of new mobility services, from ride-hailing to dockless bikes to scooters.
+Still, Europe has seen much of the same micro-mobility backlash that hit the United States as local governments grapple with an overwhelming crush of new mobility services, from ride-hailing to dockless bikes and scooters.
 Tier has not been immune, even as it tries to position itself as doing more to make sure its scooters and riders are not a nuisance.

 “It can create a very complex situation,” Leuschner said.
 “But we are responsible for us.
-And we need to be responsible to the city, to our customers, to our stakeholders, and investors.
+And we need to be responsible to the city, to our customers, to our stakeholders and investors.
 And if we are responsible, and acting responsibly, we can actually prove that we mean we’re serious and we are taking the recommendations of the city seriously.”

 Leuschner added: “If there [are] companies who don’t want to do that, that’s their decision.
-It’s an industry that is very aggressive in terms of my competition.”
+It’s an industry that is very aggressive in terms of competition.”

 For Tier’s part, it still sees its mission as enhancing public transportation options and helping get as many cars off the roads as possible.
 Like several other micro-mobility companies in Europe, Tier has witnessed Uber’s bullying approach to local governments and sought a more collaborative stance.